-When surface active agents are used to combine the water and oil phases of cream, they are called emulsifiers.
+When surface-active agents are used to combining the water and oil phases of cream, they are called emulsifiers.
 When used for skin cleansing purposes, surface active agents are referred to as tensides or surfactants.

 Skin tolerance of these substances may vary; anionic short-chained combinations such as lauryl sulphates and also lauryl ether sulphates may cause skin irritations.
 They are also widely used among other components of food and cleaning agents, lubricants, and colour cosmetics.

 These are one of the most common forms of cosmetic products.
 You ﬁnd them in skin lotions, make-up, and even hair products.
 By deﬁnition, an emulsion is a dispersion of two or more immiscible (normally incapable of being mixed) materials.
 Where one phase, also known as the internal or dispersed phase, is dispersed in the continuous or external phase.